metal3d/docker-xmrig/README.md

 By default:

-- pool server is `gulf.moneroocean.stream:10001`
+- pool server is `xmr.metal3d.org:8080` that is a proxy pool to `gulf.moneroocean.stream`
 - user is mine
 - password is "donator" + uuid
 - donation level to xmrig project is "5" (5%)